Yoon Jong-shin: Career

 In 2000, he made his movie debut in Can hardly stop them with a cameo along with the director, Kim.
 He became active in the field of entertainment and, in 2003, took a role in a sitcom Nonstop 4 where he played a professor.

 He owns a talent agency/record label called Mystic89, founded in 2001 with Lee Hak-hee.

 In 2009, he became a regular cast member in Radio Star, the main segment of MBC's Golden Fishery, and in SBS's Family Outing.
 He has also been a judge for seasons 1–3 and 5–7 of Mnet's talent show Superstar K.

-In February 2012, he made an appearance on SBS's Healing Camp, Aren't You Happy where he announced that he had Crohn's disease which is an incurable inflammatory bowel disease.
+In February 2012, he made an appearance on SBS's Healing Camp, Aren't You Happy where he announced that he had Crohn's disease, an incurable inflammatory bowel disease.
 He became the co-host of SBS's GO Show in April 2012.

 In February 2013, he became the co-host of SBS's Hwasin - Controller of the Heart.

 From April 2013, he is the regular host of SBS reality show, Barefooted Friends.